Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 Leave No Trace

-• It’s ok to drop grey waste down a public drain or at wild camping spot, but don’t drop grey water on a tarmac or other non-porous surface, it needs a place to drain away.
-If you put waste food stuffs down your kitchen sink, this will attract pests to the spot.
-Don’t drop your waste if you use lots of harsh chemicals such as bleach – a bit of washing up-liquid or shower gel is fine.
+• It’s ok to drop grey waste down a public drain or at a wild camping spot, but don’t drop grey water on a tarmac or other non-porous surface; it needs a place to drain away.
+If you put food waste down your kitchen sink, this will attract pests to the spot.
+Don’t drop your waste if you use lots of harsh chemicals such as bleach – a bit of washing-up liquid or shower gel is fine.

-• Remember that the non-motorhoming general public have no idea about motorhome waste.
-If you are overnight camping in a beauty spot with your waste tap open dropping 100l dirty water, they will assume the worst.
-Be discreet and respectful at all times; if you think dropping your waste may be inappropriate or cause offence, then do it elsewhere or at a motorhome dump-station.
+• Remember that the non-motorhoming general public has no idea about motorhome waste.
+If you are overnight camping in a beauty spot with your waste tap open, they will assume the worst.
+Be discreet and respectful at all times; if you think dropping your waste may be inappropriate or cause offence, then do it elsewhere or at a motorhome dump station.

 Motorhome Equipment for Wild Camping